yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Common Actions

 ## Move
+- One or more characters move to another room, or down a long corridor or tunnel.
 - Characters generally move slowly (up to 40ft) if _carefully_ exploring a location.
 - Rushing through a dangerous area can be perilious, and actions like **Searching** and **Resting** are not possible.

+## Interact
+- A character engages with a creature or element in the room.
+- Obvious information about a room should always be offered freely and at no cost, regardless of the room's size.

 ## Rest
 - **Resting** takes one **turn**, and relieves _deprivation_ and any other minor conditions.

 ## Search
-- Obvious information about a room should always be offered freely and at no cost, regardless of the room's size.
 - A character can spend a **turn** performing a an _exhaustive search_ that reveals any hidden treasure, traps, doors, or information they could possibly uncover.
 - Secret doors and hidden treasure are _always_ uncovered by a **search**, unless otherwise noted.

 ## Listen
-- Characters can listen to the sounds of denizens and other hazards through nearby doors and walls.
+- A character can listen to the sounds of denizens and other hazards through nearby doors and walls.
 Generally they have a 1-in-6 chance of detecting subtle sounds.
 - If a creature or dangers is particularly noisy, the **Warden** should simply inform the party through one of the other actions.

 ## Force
 - Doors and entryways may be locked, stuck, moving or blocked entirely.
 Characters can try to force a door open (or wedge it shut) using available resources (spikes, glue), or through raw ability (**STR** or **DEX**).
 - The character _most at risk_ should **save** to avoid whatever danger may befall them (a trapped appendage, engraged monsters, etc).

 ## Credits

 - [The Cairn Adventurer’s Guide](https://adamhensley.itch.io/cairn-adventurers-guide) by Adam Hensley